 Check All The Right Boxes

-In addition to submitting the completed 501c3 application to the IRS, there are supporting documents that must also be sent along.
-This includes: a signed copy of the Bylaws, signed copy of the Conflict of Interest Policy, and a filed copy of the nonprofit’s incorporation.
-Last but not least, a nonprofit must include the $600 filing fee, paid by check to the United States Treasury.
+In addition to the completed 501c3 application, there are supporting documents that Texas charities must also send to the IRS.
+These include a signed copy of the bylaws, a signed copy of the Conflict of Interest Policy, and a filed copy of the nonprofit’s incorporation.
+Last but not least, a Texas nonprofit must include the $600 filing fee, paid by check to the United States Treasury.

-If you are a nonprofit organization who wishes to incorporate and apply for 501c3 approval in Texas, do not hesitate to contact CharityNet USA.
-Our professionals will make sure all the necessary steps are taken to ensure that you are 100% 501c3 approved, which includes taking care of your paperwork for you.
-Call us today at: 407-857-9002.
+If you represent a nonprofit organization and wish to apply for 501c3 approval in Texas, do not hesitate to contact CharityNet USA.
+Our professionals will take all of the necessary steps to ensure that you are 100% 501c3 approved, which includes taking care of your paperwork for you.
+Call us today at 407-857-9002.